 a.
 The blind and the lame came to Him: The bold action of Jesus when He drove out the merchants and money changers from the temple courts did not discourage the needy from coming to Him.

 i.
-The blind and the lame were restricted to the court of the Gentiles; they could not go closer to the temple and could not go to the altar to offer sacrifice.
+The blind and the lame were restricted to the court of the Gentiles; they could not go closer to the temple and could not go to the altar to sacrifice.
 After purging the court of the Gentiles of merchants and robbers, Jesus then ministered to the outcasts who congregated there.

 b.
-And He healed them: After driving out the moneychangers and the merchants from the temple courts, Jesus didn’t found “The Society for the Cleansing of the Temple.”
+And He healed them: After driving out the moneychangers and the merchants from the temple courts, Jesus didn’t establish “The Society for the Cleansing of the Temple.”
 He got back to doing the business of the Messiah, a significant part of which was showing the power of God in the context of compassion and mercy.

 3. (15-17) The indignation of the Jewish leaders.

 But when the chief priests and scribes saw the wonderful things that He did, and the children crying out in the temple and saying, “Hosanna to the Son of David!” they were indignant and said to Him, “Do You hear what these are saying?”
 And Jesus said to them, “Yes.
 Have you never read, ‘Out of the mouth of babes and nursing infants You have perfected praise’?”
 Then He left them and went out of the city to Bethany, and He lodged there.

 a.
 They were indignant: This was their response to the wonderful things that He did, and to the praise of children for Jesus in the temple courts.
 The hypocrisy of the religious leaders is evident.
 Greed and theft in the temple didn’t bother them, but praise to Jesus did.